7 Best Home Warranty Companies in Arizona 2025

 • ShieldGold: Covers everything from Silver to kitchen and laundry appliances.

-• ShieldPlatinum: This covers everything from Gold plus roof coverage, a free A/C tune-up, and unlimited coverage for items like refrigerants and code violations.
+• ShieldPlatinum: This covers everything from Gold plus roof coverage to a free A/C tune-up and unlimited coverage for items like refrigerants and code violations.

-AHS also offers add-ons like in-ground spas, septic/well pumps, etc., although pricing on these is unclear.
-You can also purchase a monthly plan to cover electronics for $14.
+Although these prices are unclear, AHS offers add-ons like in-ground spas, septic/well pumps, etc. You can also purchase a monthly plan to cover electronics for $14.

 How Much Do AHS's Plans Cost?

-American Home Shield's basic plan--ShieldSilver starts at around $20 a month for Arizona residents.
-The cost can be much higher for specific types of properties and areas, so it's important to get a personalized quote.
+American Home Shield's basic plan--ShieldSilver starts at around $20 monthly for Arizona residents.
+The cost for specific properties and areas can be much higher, so getting a personalized quote is essential.

 Pricing of AHS's Plans